-Art House returns for its third season with host John McGrath, Kansas City PBS producer and filmmaker.
-This Flatland original film series will showcase local Kansas City films and filmmakers, bringing to light the amazing film community right here in our area, and highlighting the diverse artists that tell stories of Kansas City.
+Hosted by Kansas City PBS producer and filmmaker John McGrath, this Flatland original film series will showcase local Kansas City films and filmmakers, bringing to light the amazing film community right here in our area, and highlighting the diverse artists that tell stories of Kansas City.

 "Fade to Black," a new Kansas City PBS documentary, explores the past, present and future of movie exhibition through the eyes of the people who helped build the industry, and hope to ensure it survives the COVID-19 pandemic.

 The Kansas City Underground Film Festival is back bigger than ever this year, featuring a whopping 114 films Sept.
 16-26 at the Charlotte Street Foundation,.

 Art House visits with the filmmakers behind "Chasing Gold," a documentary about former KU discus thrower Mason Finley's preparation for the Tokyo Olympics.

 Tivoli Under the Stars is in the midst of a May-to-October run of outdoor, socially distant Friday evening movie screenings projected on the exterior of the Bloch Building at the Nelson-Atkins Museum of Art.

 Art House visits with the filmmakers behind "Accidental Family," a romantic comedy that premieres tonight in St. Joseph, Missouri, where the movie was made.